 Ashenzari likes it when you explore the world (preferably while using cursed gear).

 You have four equipment categories: armour, weapon, shield and jewellery.
-A category is considered "partially bound" if more than half of its slots in use are cursed, and "fully bound" if all slots in use are cursed.
+A category is considered "partially bound" if more than half the slots available (for your species, but including later effects such as Ru's Sacrifice Hand, the macabre finger necklace, or Lear's hauberk) contain cursed equipment, and "fully bound" if all slots available contain cursed equipment.
 The more bound you are, the faster you'll acquire piety, and the more powerful several of Ashenzari's gifts will be.
+When transformed, your equipment pre-transformation is still what is evaluated.

 - Inactivity (loses about 1 Piety every 500 turns).